Judge: Same-sex marriage license denials violated rights

 Davis had argued that a legal doctrine called qualified immunity protected her from being sued for damages by couples David Ermold and David Moore as well as James Yates and Will Smith.
 The U.S. Supreme Court in October 2020 left in place a decision that allowed the lawsuit to move forward, declining to take the case.

-Michael Gartland, an attorney for the plaintiffs in the case, told WKYT-TV “they could not be more happy that they’re finally going to get their day in court and they’re confident justice will be served.”
+Michael Gartland, an attorney for the plaintiffs in the case, told WKYT-TV “they couldn’t be more happy that they’re finally going to get their day in court and they’re confident justice will be served.”

 Liberty Counsel, the law firm that represents Davis, said the case could return to the Supreme Court.